Evidence-based education: Philosophical concerns

 Some of the criticisms about evidence-based approaches to education relate to concerns about the generalisability of educational research, specifically that research findings are context dependent and that it is difficult to generalise findings from one context to another using a positivist approach.
 Counter to this position is a view that education researchers have a responsibility to consider the practical value of their research.

 There has also been some discussion of a philosophical nature about the validity of scientific evidence.
 This led James M. Kauffman, University of Virginia, and Gary M. Sasso, University of Iowa, to respond in 2006 suggesting that problems arise with the extreme views of a) the "unbound faith in science" (i.e. scientism) or b) the "criticism of science" (that they label as the "nonsense of postmodernism").
 They go on to say that science is "the imperfect but best tool available for trying to reduce uncertainty about what we do as special educators".

 Meta-analysis

 A meta-analysis is a statistical analysis that combines the results of multiple scientific studies.
-A concern of some researchers is the unreliability of some of these reports due to mythological features.
+A concern of some researchers is the unreliability of some of these reports due to methodological issues.
 For example, it is suggested that some meta-analyses findings are not credible because they do not exclude or control for studies with small sample sizes or very short durations, and where the researchers are doing the measurements.
 Such reports can yield "implausible" results.
 According to Robert Slavin, of the Center for Research and Reform in Education at Johns Hopkins University and Evidence for ESSA, "Meta-analyses are important, because they are widely read and widely cited, in comparison to individual studies.
 Yet until meta-analyses start consistently excluding, or at least controlling for studies with factors known to inflate mean effect sizes, then they will have little if any meaning for practice."